AdrianKubica/rest_api_rec/README.md

 - there is some security settings vulnerabilities which are simply put in Dockerfile.yaml / docker-compose.yaml files, its for example:
     - user accounts credentials (some user Github account is created for support this project and all credentials are typed in plain text in docker-compose.yaml)
     - database settings,
-    - django allowed hosts (you need to fill them according to security reasons),
+    - django ALLOWED_HOSTS (you need to fill that value in `services/rest/app/settings.py` file according to security reasons, otherwise at production you will get `Bad Request (400) Error`),
     - django security keys, django DEBUG MODE and so on
 - keep in mind that its risky to keep and send those information's to Github repository.